Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_vanity_url.md

 ## Access the marketplace

-Using your marketplace URL, you should be able to access the marketplace homepage.
+Navigate your custom Marketplace URL to validate that the changes have been applied successfully.